OCA/contract/contract_digitized_signature/README.rst

    changes on it.
 #.
 You can clear signature in any moment by clicking on the **Clear** link
    located on the top right side of signature box.
 #.
-If you print Contract, signature was added to contact report .
+If you print the Contract, signature was added to contact report.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas